Fact-Augmented Lookahead Planning for LLM Agents: METHOD: LLM AGENT WITH ATOMIC FACT AUGMENTATION AND LOOKAHEAD PLANNING

 Decision-making in LWM-Planner is orchestrated by recursive lookahead search.
 This search is bounded by a configurable depth (e.g., $d=3$) and branching factor (e.g., $b=4$).
 To ensure deterministic planning behavior within a single search instance, all LLM calls during this phase operate with a temperature of zero.
 A small step penalty is also incorporated to favor more efficient solutions.
 The lookahead search relies on three specialized LLM-driven functionalities, invoked via structured function calls: \texttt{propose\_actions} for suggesting likely candidate actions from a given state; \texttt{simulate\_step} , which acts as the \textit{latent} world model $\tilde{T}_{\Psi}, \tilde{R}_{\Psi}$.
 Conditioned on $z_t = (o_t, F_t)$ and a proposed action $a_i$, it predicts the next (potentially latent) observation $o'$, immediate reward $r'$, and termination status.
-The accuracy of this LLM-based simulation, enhanced by the atomic facts, is directly tied to minimizing $\delta_{\mathrm{model}}$.
+The accuracy of this LLM-based simulation, enhanced by the atomic facts, targets lower one-step prediction error (proxy $\delta_{\mathrm{model}}$).
 Finally, \texttt{estimate\_value} approximates the value function $\hat{V}_{\tilde{M}_\Psi}$ of the learned abstract MDP.
 It assesses the long-term utility of states, particularly those at the frontier of the search (leaf nodes or terminal states).
 Facts also help ground this estimation (e.g., proximity to a known goal or hazard fact).

 The planning process begins at the current observation $o_t$.
 First, the action proposal LLM, conditioned on $o_t$, the interaction history, and the current atomic facts, suggests a set of candidate actions.
 For each proposed action $a_i$, an estimated Q-value, $Q(o_t, a_i)$, is computed.
 This computation involves invoking the simulation LLM (again, conditioned on the current state, action, history, and facts) to predict the immediate reward $r'$ and next (potentially latent) observation $o'$.
 If $o'$ is a terminal state or the maximum search depth is reached, the value estimation LLM is called to predict the future cumulative reward from $o'$.
 Otherwise, the search recurses from $o'$ with decremented depth.
 The Q-value is then a combination of the immediate simulated reward and the discounted value of the subsequent state, plus any step penalties $Q(o_t, a_i) = r' - \lambda_{\text{step}} + \gamma\,\hat{V}(o')$.
 After evaluating all initial candidate actions, the action yielding the highest Q-value is selected for execution in the environment.
 To manage computational overhead during a single planning phase, the results of these LLM calls (proposal, simulation, and value estimation) are memoized based on their inputs.